The Car Crash Presidency

 Now, we come to the bad news.

-As a former Reality TV producer, I can tell you that Car Crash TV is like heroin.
+As a former reality TV producer, I can tell you that car crash TV is like heroin.
 You have to keep upping the hit.
 A single gun shot wound may make it in season 1, but by season 3, you need a really horrific school bus crash to hold your viewers’ attention.

-The US public is no different, and Trump knows his viewers.
+The U.S. public is no different, and Trump knows his viewers.
 They want more.
 Bigger crises.
 Bigger scandals.
 The more outrageous, the more shocking, the better.

-Mexican rapists may get their attention in season 1, but now, 6 months in, he is going to need something even more ‘exciting’ to keep the ratings up there.
+Mexican rapists may get their attention in season 1, but now, six months in, he is going to need something even more ‘exciting’ to keep the ratings up there.

 Are there Comey tapes?
 “I’ll tell you maybe about that some time in the future.”